 Intuitive eating is not possible until the diet mentality is gone.

 Ditching the diet mentality may take weeks, months, or even years.
 Part of ditching the diet mentality is learning how to live without it.
 Learning what food rules you hold onto and why, letting go of them one step at a time, learning to trust that you can eat when you’re hungry without having to calculate anything.
 It’s a process of self-reflection and education; re-learning that food didn’t come with rules, we applied them on our own.

 Another part of the process is addressing weight on a personal level, understanding what may or may not change.
-I want to be okay with saying to a client that once they ditch the diet mentality, weight loss might happen, because the diet mentality may have been what caused (more) weight gain in the first place.
+Once someone has fully learned to ditch the diet mentality, weight loss might happen, because the diet mentality may have been what caused (more) weight gain in the first place.
 But it’s not the goal.
+It can’t be the focus.
 The goal is monitor health and health risks (when that’s relevant), and learn to live in this world without a diet.
 It’s possible.

 I also want to hear you, fully and clearly.
 I want us to talk about the diet mentality at length.
 I don’t want to place a raisin on the tip of your tongue and plead with you to sense its natural sweetness.
 I want to be real about the world we live in, the messages we have absorbed for decades, and how they haven’t helped us.
 I want to be real about what it will take for you to be healthy and what healthy means to you.
 I do think eating intuitively is the only way to do this, but that’s the next step.